Const!

 I believed it would not work because part of the benefit of

-on standard containers is that the values returned
+const on standard containers is that the values returned

-from inside them should also be const
+from inside them should also be const.

 If we check out the documentation for std::array::operator[]

-is a type alias
+a const_reference.
+A const_reference is a type alias

-which means that for std::array
+for const value_type & which means that for std::array

 a single const is enough to specify all levels are constant.